tlswg/tls13-spec/draft-ietf-tls-tls13.md

 * TLS 1.2 ClientHellos may omit this extension.

 * In TLS 1.2, the extension contained hash/signature pairs.
-The pairs are encoded in two octets, so SignatureAlgorithm values have been allocated to align with TLS 1.2's encoding.
+The pairs are encoded in two octets, so SignatureScheme values have been allocated to align with TLS 1.2's encoding.
 Some legacy pairs are left unallocated.
 These algorithms are deprecated as of TLS 1.3.
 They MUST NOT be offered or negotiated by any implementation.
 In particular, MD5 {{SLOTH}} and SHA-224